How To Prove Your Influencer Marketing ROI

-Another fantastic way of tracking the ROI of your influencer marketing is by creating dedicated landing pages for the campaign.
+Another fantastic way of tracking your influencer marketing ROI is by creating dedicated landing pages for the campaign.
 This way, the source of your traffic can easily be identified, including any sales or leads generated.
 If this isn’t possible, it might be worth having a specific form capturing leads.

 Either way, when the campaign is live and if there’s an increase in form submissions or sales, it might be clear where those are coming from.

 A simple yet effective way to track the ROI of the campaign would be providing your influencer with promo codes dedicated to them.
 Mentioning the name in the promo code is usually the most common thing to do.
 It will also encourage them to share with their followers.
 A code that includes the influencers name usually is more memorable too.